 Authorisation of Financial Services Firms

-Our multi-disciplinary practice structure within the Financial Institutions Group will ensure you receive market leading financial regulatory advice from a team of experts who have been through the licensing process multiple times and so have unparalleled insight in terms of local regulatory expectations and market trends so that you know exactly what is required to get established in Ireland from the start.
+Our multi-disciplinary practice structure within the Financial Institutions Group will ensures you receive market leading financial regulatory advice from a team of experts, who have unparalleled insight in terms of local regulatory expectations and market trends, having successfully guided well over 50 firms through the process of becoming authorised to provide cross-border financial services in Ireland and on a EU wide cross-border basis from Ireland.

 At Matheson we believe that your professional advisers should give you a commercial advantage in getting established in Ireland.
 We have worked extensively over many years with a broad range of financial institutions, both domestic and global, including banks, insurers, investment managers, payment institutions and e-money institutions on their licensing projects.
 We continually look to use the breadth and depth of our experience to benefit our clients.
 In our view, dedicated teams with extensive industry sector knowledge offer the best value for clients.